DeBraid/tech-notes/the-sovereign-individual.md

 Violence disrupts an Since the formation of the EU it's been hugely problematic culminating in financial crises (2012-2016) and #Brexit (2016).

 Rather the opposite, micro-government, is more likely in the future.

+## Y2K: A New Millennium

+We expect the advent of the `Information Society` to utterly transform the world.
+For simplicity use 2000 as an inflection point.
+Out goes the era of Industrialization and Computerization, towards the Singularity we race.

+> Large command and control systems inherited from the Industrial Era may break down.

+Technology is unique in that it creates a new branch of science with each information technology discovery that occurs.
+Paul Graham describes this as spreading out like a fractal stain.

+This is a highly dynamic, non-linear evolution of an industry that produces faster, better, cheaper for the past 110 years.

+# Chapter Two: Historical Political Transformations

+### The Waning of the Modern World